 cropped hair.
 Men drove fast cars, mixed cocktails and smoked American cigarettes.

-ballrooms like the Savoy, and drank in clubs like the Embassy and the Café de Paris.
+the Savoy, and drank in clubs like the Embassy and the Café de Paris.
+Valentino, Tallulah

-Valentino, Tallulah Bankhead, and Noel Coward emerged as major celebrities through
+Bankhead, and Noel Coward emerged as major celebrities through the growing popularity

-Fashionable society was immortalised by portraitists like John Lavery and Cecil
+society was immortalised by portraitists like John Lavery and Cecil Beaton who brilliantly

 Photo: Roaring 20s©Allan Watkin